-ARTICLE 35 AUTHORIZE WATERLINE EXTENSION EASEMENT (\\\\\)
+ARTICLE 35 AUTHORIZE WATERLINE EXTENSION EASEMENT ()

-To see if the Town will vote to authorize the Select Board to convey to the Town of Littleton an easement to construct, install, and maintain utilities for the supply of water in any portion of the public ways in Boxborough, being a portion of Whitcomb Road, where it intersects with Beaver Brook Road and extending south along Swanson Road, and Codman Hill Road to its terminus around 330 Codman Hill Road in Boxborough, excepting therefrom any portion within the MassDOT right of way for State Route 111, as shown on the plan set entitled "Water Supply from Littleton to Boxborough, Town Contract No. IFB-2024 DWSRF No. 12397 Contract No. 2", dated February 2024, prepared by Weston & Sampson Engineers, Inc., a copy of which is on file with the Town Clerk, and as may be amended; and further to authorize the Select Board to enter into such agreements and execute such documents and instruments as may be necessary or convenient to effectuate the purposes of this article; or take any other action relative thereto.
+Kristin Hilberg moved, and it was seconded, under the Consent Agenda, that the Town authorize the Select Board to convey to the Town of Littleton an easement to construct, install, and maintain utilities for the supply of water in any portion of the public ways in Boxborough, being a portion of Whitcomb Road, where it intersects with Beaver Brook Road and extending south along Swanson Road, and Codman Hill Road to its terminus around 330 Codman Hill Road in Boxborough, excepting therefrom any portion within the MassDOT right of way for State Route 111, as shown on the plan set entitled "Water Supply from Littleton to Boxborough, Town Contract No. IFB-2024 DWSRF No. 12397 Contract No. 2", dated February 2024, prepared by Weston & Sampson Engineers, Inc., a copy of which is on file with the Town Clerk, and as may be amended; and further to authorize the Select Board to enter into such agreements and execute such documents and instruments as may be necessary or convenient to effectuate the purposes of this article.